jake354/babyagi-asi-free/README.md

     F12 for console
     Session: Application → Cookies → Copy the value of __Secure-1PSID cookie.

-And put the api, with the period included, in the .env file.
+Put the api, with period inclided, in the .env file, and enable it in the consts.py file.

 # Examples
 ```